 Barcelona has a beach, Madrid doesn't.
 Or at least not a real one.
-But in 2011, Madrid council unveiled Madrid Rio, a new complex by the Manzanares river publicized as having its own beach, but it doesn't really—just a place to sunbathe (the Retiro park as just as good for this).
-But if you want a real beach, you need a coast, something Barcelona has.
-However, Barcelona's beach is horrible and should be avoided.
-Luckily, there are plenty of beaches nearby (such as in Sitges) to make Barcelona a good destination for catching some rays.
+But in 2011, Madrid council unveiled Madrid Rio, a new complex by the Manzanares river publicized as having its own beach, but it doesn't really—just a place to sunbathe (the Retiro Park as just as good for this).
+But if you want a real beach, you need a coast.
+There are plenty of beaches in Barcelonas, as well as just outside its borders, making this city a good destination for catching some rays.

 It would be difficult to argue anything other than Barcelona for this one.
-Barcelona's proximity to the Mediterranean gives it slightly cooler summers than Madrid, but milder winters.
+Barcelona's proximity to the Mediterranean gives it slightly cooler summers than Madrid, but milder winters and springs.
 Madrid has great springs and falls, but winter and summer can be a little on the extreme side.

 Barcelona has both the Primavera Sound and Sonar music festivals, as well as the neighborhood celebrations of Gracia and Merce.
 Meanwhile, Madrid's gay district, Chueca, gives Spain one of its most flamboyant carnival seasons (not to mention Gay Pride).